Gift Aid on subs

 Claim Gift Aid on subs and raise more money for your guiding adventures

 Did you know you can claim Gift Aid on your unit subs?

-Gift Aid is a great way to bring in additional income to your unit - you can get 25p from the government for every £1 you receive in subs.
+Gift Aid is a great way to bring in additional income to your unit - you can get an extra 25p for every £1 you receive in subs.

 Collect Gift Aid declarations from parents

-Parents must complete a Gift Aid declaration form in order for their subs to be eligible for Gift Aid.
+Parents must fill out a Gift Aid declaration form so that their subs are eligible for Gift Aid.

 The Starting...
 Rainbows/Brownies/Guides/Rangers leaflets contain a form with a Gift Aid declaration.
-By signing this form, new parents give the necessary permission for Gift Aid.
+By signing this form, new parents give permission for Gift Aid.

 Parents of current unit members

 Some parents may have already signed the Gift Aid declaration on the Starting.. forms when their daughter first joined.
 In this case, you just need to start claiming.